SNS Newsletter – July 2019

 Reimagining Boulder Highway

-Safety improvements, multimodal mobility enhancements identified as priorities
+Safety improvements, complete street enhancements identified as priorities

 A bolder roadway